RAJohansen/Chlorophyll-a_Detection_Algorithms/README.md

-# Chlorophyll-a Detection and Value Extraction from Raster Imagery
+# Harmful Algal Bloom Detection Value Extraction Using Chlorophyll-a and Raster Imagery

 This project is designed to spatially and spectrally resample imagery to mimic the configurations of WorldView-2, Sentinel-2, Landsat-8, MODIS, and MERIS sensors (Scripts 01A and 01B).